jewirth/Nanoex/README.md

 Nanoex
 ======

-This is the Nanoex project.
+This is the Nanoex project